LQG-Florida-Atlantic-University/extended_spinfoam/README.md

 We provide functions which can be used to generate the boundary data as well as corresponding critical configurations of the extended spin foam model (EPRL with Conrady-Hnybida extension, ArXiv:1002.1959) which can contain both timelike and spacelike faces.

-Here we use it to demonstrate that the parity transformation generates new classes of gauge inequivalent solutions of the extended spinfoam models.
+Here we use it to demonstrate that the parity transformation generates new classes of gauge inequivalent solutions of the extended spinfoam models (general_spinfoam_github.nb, the Transformations section).
 Such transformation is given as
 <!-- $$
 g \to g^{-1 \dagger}, \;\; for \ \text{SU(2)} \ , \qquad